xddq/ts2typebox/README.md

 typebox are supported by ts2typebox.
 For hands on examples, you can follow the simple snippets stored inside the [examples](https://github.com/xddq/ts2typebox/tree/main/examples) folder.
-For a more complete set of examples take a look at the tests inside the repo.
+For a more complete set of examples (every feature is tested) you can take a look at the tests inside the repo.

 ## cli usage